TheNouillet/symfony-vscode/README.md

     * Added the `showConsoleErrors` setting to hide errors from the Symfony console
 * Added progress indicator on the status bar
 * Added class name for services aliases
+* Added autocomplete of services in YAML files

 ### 0.0.1